hikarin/aquario/README.md

 == Features of Aquario
 * Lisp-1
-* Multiple and Selectable Garbage Collectors (so far, Cheney's copying collector and simple Mark Compact collector)
 * Supports for Implementing GC Algorithms (ex. root scan, object traverse, and write barriers)
+* Multiple and Selectable Garbage Collectors (so far, Cheney's copying collector and simple Mark-Compact collector)

 == How to run Aquario

-  You can build Aquario with the following command:
+  Aquario can be built with the following command:

     $ make